Teaching stars step up for awards

 The full list of winners can be found at the link below.

 In this short video, a few of the award winners share their thoughts on learning and teaching.

-The feedback will inform decision-making on a range of topics, including quality student contact, workload allocation.
+The feedback will inform decision-making on a range of topics, including quality student contact and workload allocation.

 The sheer volume of nominations is a testament to how much students value the teaching and support that staff provide, and emphasises that the delivery of a course should be prioritised just as much as the content.